Only You (Yazoo song): Composition

 "Only You" is a synth-pop and new wave song with a tempo of 108 beats per minute.
 The song features an arpeggio chord progression, and is composed in the key of A major.
 When asked about the song, Moyet said: "'Only You' has a nursery rhyme simplicity and a lack of pretension.
 You don't need to be a great instrumentalist to play it.
 It's a universal, everyman song."
 Marcos Hassan of Tiny Mix Tapes agreed with this statement.
 He wrote that although "Only You" is a traditional synth-pop song, its softer and intimate sound is more reminiscent of Motown records, and ultimately described the song as "a warm and familiar extraterrestrial creature".
 Stewart Mason of AllMusic noted the use of layered melodies performed on multiple monophonic synthesizers, which add what he called "depth and melodic substance" to the song.

-NME's Priva Elan wrote that the song may have initially been about Clarke's uneasy relationship with Depeche Mode, but Moyet turned the lyrics into the story of a person "looking through a scrapbook of photo-like memories".
+NMEs Priva Elan wrote that the song may have initially been about Clarke's uneasy relationship with Depeche Mode, but Moyet turned the lyrics into the story of a person "looking through a scrapbook of photo-like memories".
 Moyet's soulful, almost masculine vocals span a tonal range of F♯_{3} to D_{4}.
 Mason compared Moyet's vocals to those of 1970s singer Ann Peebles.